 The guidance falls short of providing necessary direction to certifiers.
-We support this NOSB recommendation because it would require certifiers to act proactively to insist upon organically sourced material whenever possible.
+We support the CS proposal in this area because it would require certifiers to act proactively to insist upon organically sourced material whenever possible.

-The guidance document must give positive guidance towards helping growers and certifiers to locate organically grown seeds and planting stock.
+The guidance document must give positive guidance towards helping growers and certifiers locate organically grown seeds and planting stock.
 The NOP, certifiers, growers, and handlers should all adopt a goal of 100% organic seeds and planting stock.